Coastal panorama along Croatia's Adriatic Magistrala (D8) road.

 Dubrovnik

-The Pearl of the Adriatic, known for its massive city walls and baroque architecture.
+The Pearl of the Adriatic, ringed by massive city walls and packed with baroque architecture.

 Hidden Gems